MobiSurvStd/MobiSurvStd/docs/src/format/persons.md

 status.
 Note that unemployed and retired people might still be assigned to the group corresponding to their previous jobs.
+Students can be assigned a PCS only if they have an apprenticeship contract.

 - **Modalities:**
   - `"agriculteurs_exploitants"`